User Guide

 • Satellite (shows terrain only)

-• Hybrid (the default setting: shows borders, names, roads, and terrain)
+• Hybrid (the default setting that shows borders, names, roads, and terrain)

-To zoom in or out of the map, use the slider control at the top of the map.
-This changes the scale of the map, which is displayed in degrees to the right of the zoom slider.
+To zoom in or out of the map, use the slider control at the top.
+This changes the map's scale, which is displayed in degrees to the right of the zoom slider.

 You can set the map scale range in Settings to any of the following ranges (in degrees):